rebelsky/sams-assorted-musings-reflections/graduation-2023.md

 _But what about the CS breakfast?
 That's a long-standing frustration, starting from the year they doubled the price, gave us less food, and the Dean wouldn't raise our budget for the increased price and increased number of majors, forcing us to pay from our restricted fund.
 This year was also less than I'd hoped for.
 While I don't blame anyone in particular, I think combining food for multiple departments is inappropriate if you're charging individual departments, having food outside the reception room is inconvenient, the tables needed tablecloths, and what's it with the brown orange juice?
 I realize that College Catering can't be expected to keep up with the high demand, but what we get for what we are charged is inappropriate, particularly given that we are forced to use College Catering.
 It also sucks that we have grown so much that we can't have the CS breakfast in the department._

 Fortunately, I'm not the chair of the department.
 If all goes as planned, I'll never again be the department chair [8].
 I have better things to worry about than catering and breakfast.
 I shouldn't let events from the past color my experience of today.
+After all, Dining Services does an absolutely amazing job feeding evereyone after graduation.

+There are also other things to think about than CS breakfast.
 I even came up with two new ideas for graduation.

 First, students wear caps at graduation.
 The caps have tassels.  _No one seems to have taught the students the protocol for flipping the tassels_ [9], which is also not a particularly meaningful tradition.
 In any case, this is Iowa.
 "Detasseling" is a thing [10].
 Couldn't we find a way to "detassel" the students' caps?